Think Like a Product Manager: How to Efficiently Use Large Model Tools

 Multi-turn dialogues can significantly improve content quality.

-4. Advanced Techniques: Moving from "Prompting" to "Process"
+IV.
+Advanced Techniques: Moving from "Prompting" to "Process"

 4.1 Multi-Task Setting (Task Tree)

-4.2 Comparative Optimization
+4.2 Comparative Method for Optimization

 • Choosing copywriting styles